 This works well for a while, but as the company grows, you eventually run into problems: releases are manual, slow, and error-prone; this leads to frequent outages and downtime; the Ops team, tired from their pagers going off at 3 a.m. after every release, reduce the release cadence even further; but now each release is even bigger, and that only leads to more problems; teams begin blaming one another; silos form; the company grinds to a halt.

 Nowadays, a profound shift is taking place.
 Instead of managing their own datacenters, many companies are moving to the cloud, taking advantage of services such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-Instead of investing heavily in hardware, many Ops teams are spending all their time working on software, using tools such as OpenTofu, Ansible, Docker, and Kubernetes.
-Instead of racking servers and plugging in network cables, many sysadmins are writing code.
+Instead of racking servers and plugging in network cables, many Ops teams are spending all their time writing code, using tools such as OpenTofu, Ansible, Docker, and Kubernetes.

 DevOps isn’t the name of a team or a job title or a particular technology (though you’ll see it used for all three).
 Instead, it’s a set of processes, ideas, and techniques.
 Everyone has a slightly different definition of DevOps, but for this blog post series, I’m going to define DevOps as a methodology with the following goal: